rachelesmee/website/foss4guk2022local/manchester.md

 13:30 - 13:50 | John Donovan (In Person) | DIY RTK GNSS
 13:50 - 14:00 | Richard Kingston (In Person) | Bringing 40+ petabytes of NERC environmental data to more users
 14:00 - 14:30 | Patrick Reynolds (In Person) | Free and Open Source Geospatial Software within a Modern Consulting Organisation
-14:30 - 15:00 | Robert Coup | Kart: an introduction to practical data versioning for geospatial
-15:00 - 15:30 | Break | *Coffee and networking*
+14:30 - 15:00 | Robert Coup (Streamed) | Kart: an introduction to practical data versioning for geospatial 15:00 - 15:30 | Break | *Coffee and networking*
 15:30 - 16:00 | Ant Scott (Streamed) |	Analysing Access to UK Public Rights of Way with the QGIS Graphical Modeler 16:00 - 16:30 | [Regina Obe](https://twitter.com/reginaobe) (Streamed)|  PostGIS Vision: Past, Present, and Future